vishalxooa/vehicle/README.md

 git add config/default.json
 git commit -m "Added chaincode App ID and API token"
 ```
-8. Login to your github account and create a new repo called `vehicle-manufacture`.
+8. Login to your github account and create a new repo called `composer-vehicle-manufacture`.
 Copy the link for repo.
 Now go back to the terminal and add the link in place of `GITHUB_REPO_LINK` below and run the command
 ```
-git remote set-url origin GITHUB_REPO_LINK git push -u origin master
+git remote set-url origin <YOUR_GITHUB_REPO_LINK_HERE>
+git push -u origin master
 ```